A Few of my FAVORITE Things to do in Rothenburg Germany

 Markus Tower and Röder Arch

-The Markus Tower with its clock and Röder Arch date back to the 12th century, and was part of the original city wall.
-The flower covered Röderbrunnen (Röder Fountain) makes a picturesque spot to snap a photo.
+The Markus Tower, with its clock and Röder Arch, dates back to the 12th century and was part of the original city wall.
+The flower-covered Röderbrunnen (Röder Fountain) makes a picturesque spot to snap a photo.

 things to do in rothenburg germany